ReviveZygarde/adventure-game/README.md

 ## Objective
 The objective of the game is somewhat linear, where you are teleported into a cybernetic world and go through many different locations, befriending a cat, and meeting a knight, trying to save a girl from a monster named Skeith.
 ## Win conditions
 This game has 2 endings.
-You must get the good ending to beat the game.
+You must get the good ending to beat the game (could have gotten other factors to win rather than making one choice :p).

 ![SS01](https://i.imgur.com/MS4bnoZ.png)